fwupd/fwupd/plugins/usi-dock/README.md

 ## Introduction

 This plugin uses the MCU to write all the dock firmware components.
-Interestingly, the MCU version is provided by the DMC bcdDevice.
+The MCU version is provided by the DMC bcdDevice.

 This plugin supports the following protocol ID: